Updated: Nov 12, 2021

-It is exercise challenge time again and hopefully the weather will be ok for this one... heading out into the fresh air is not only good for your physical health but also for your mental health.
+Autumn is a fantastic time to exercise outdoors, heading out into the fresh air is not only good for your physical health but also for your mental health.
 It is well documented that the look, see and touch of the natural environment has a calming effect on anxiety 😀 and can help with depression and other mental health concerns.
+Here are a few top tips to help with Autumn exercising.

 A warm up will reduce your chance of injury